Get notice of new posts

 But all those difficulties don’t mean I don’t love Aaron with every fiber of my being.

 Each day for the last 38 years, I work to get Aaron the support he needs to live, work and recreate in his community.
-To allow him to be the best person he can be–For him to be able to make choices and have opportunities he wants.
+To allow him to be the best person he can be–For him to be able to make choices and have the opportunities he wants.

 There is a difference.